Christian Bethancourt Player Props: Rays vs. Twins

-The Tampa Bay Rays, including Christian Bethancourt (.364 slugging percentage in past 10 games, including no homers), battle starting pitcher Pablo Lopez and the Minnesota Twins at Tropicana Field, Wednesday at 6:40 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt (.364 slugging percentage in past 10 games, including no home run), take on starter Bailey Ober and the Minnesota Twins at Tropicana Field, Thursday at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Twins.
+In his previous appearance, he went 1-for-4 with an RBI against the Twins.

 Christian Bethancourt Game Info & Props vs. the Twins